Iggy & the Tastykakes

 The Stooges went to Washington D.C. for a concert with Mott The Hoople at the J.F.K.
 Center for the Performing Arts, November, 1973 (actually August 19th).
 It was a prestigious concert since rock groups weren’t usually allowed to play there.
 According to James Williamson, “Iggy and Ron had some chicks down from New York…these chicks came in with this goddamn crystal THC which you don’t fuck around with; a little bit goes a long way.
 Iggy probably thought it was cocaine, so he sticks his nose down there and does about six lines…He was so bad he should have gone to hospital but we had a gig to do.
 He walked to the edge of the stage and fell off.
 Just stumbled off and wiggled his way into the audience.
 People were throwing him around…He turns around and his whole chest is dripping red.
 I said, “Someone has slashed him with a knife!”
 I got one of the equipment men from Mott the Hoople and we ran down and dragged Iggy back on-stage, only to find out that it was a jelly sandwich smeared all over him.”

-I began to wonder, why would anyone bring a jelly sandwich to a concert and what were the chances of Iggy falling on top of the one guy with the jelly sandwich?
+I wondered why anyone would bring a jelly sandwich to a concert, and what were the chances of Iggy falling on top of that one guy with the jelly sandwich?
 Was it an open-faced jelly sandwich?
 And what a coincidence that the two most infamous condiments to be smeared on Iggy in his entire on-stage history were jelly and peanut butter?!
 These questions besieged me for years.

 Imagine Stooges fans preparing for the concert…’Hey, you bring the eggs, I’ll bring the peanut butter!’
 The rations – most notably the cracking eggs and shattering beer bottles – are certainly audible on the recording of the Stooges’ final concert, immortalized on the recording aptly titled Metallic K.O.!
 Although Iggy casually deflected the barbs from his chest like Godzilla, he was knocked out by a biker.

-However, the suspect jelly sandwich didn’t seem to fit the category, as it was usually not prepared foods that were thrown at the Stooges.
+However, the suspect jelly sandwich didn’t seem to fit the category.
+Prepared foods were not usually thrown at the Stooges.
 Almost 25 years after the fact, I found this amazing posting on the Mott the Hoople AOL message board:

 Subj: MOTT IN THE 70’s live